 Nowadays, we can’t talk about Siberia without saying some words about Siberian cuisine.
-It differs from all the other throughout the world.
-The food is very substantive, delicious and contains a lot of calories.
+It differs from all the others throughout the world.
+Local food is very substantive, delicious and contains a lot of calories.

 Due to the huge size of the country, almost limitless natural resources, life in the wilderness of Siberia was always more free and more prosperous than life in European Russia.
 Because of this freedom and abundancy of local food products, Siberian cuisine originated as a rich mixture of European and aboriginal dishes.

 Meat – at the beginning of the 20th century, meat was one of the main features of the Siberian menu.
 It was always on the table.
 The most important meats were beef, lamb, chicken course and goose.
 Meat dumplings of “pelmeni” are the main course of Siberian cuisine.
 Their cooking takes a lot of efforts; it is a real art to prepare minced meat and dough.
 It is usually preferable to use 3 sorts of meat: venison, pork and lamb for filling.
 It is worth mentioning also that many vegetarian variations of pelmeni are available as well.
 There is one interesting tradition connected with cooking of pelmeni - sometimes a coin or some pepper is put in one of the dumplings.
 It is a great fun to watch a person who finds it while eating and it means that this person gets lucky for the whole year!